 With so many archaeological sites, ruins and museums that reflect the country's rich history and culture, Greece is one of the top destinations for history nerds!

-In addition to the Acropolis of Athens and the Parthenon, the most famous ancient monument in Greece, there are countless large or small monuments and ruins scattered all over the countryside and the islands.
+In addition to the Acropolis and the Parthenon, the most famous ancient monument in Greece, there are countless large or small monuments and ruins scattered all over the countryside and the islands.

 Some of the best archeological sites in Greece include Delphi, Ancient Olympia, Epidaurus and Mycenae.